Wayneoween/dnd5e_story_hotdq/_posts/2019-01-01-The_year_before.md

 our group.
 "The Five," "Five guys" was eventually dismissed in favor of "The F* Five", a malleable name that can be adjusted to any occasion.

-Finally, we make it to the fabled Wave Echo Cave.
+Finally, we make it to the fabled {% include glossary_link.html title="Wave Echo Cave" %}.
 Close to the Entrance, we found the corpse of Tharden, one of the three Rockseeker brothers.
 Fighting our way through poisonous funghi, skeletons, Buckbears and Shapeshifters, we encountered the {% include glossary_link.html title="Black Spider" %}, a dragonborn.
 We learned that he wanted to build